-The Android 6.0 application permission model is designed to make permissions more understandable, useful, and secure for users.
-The model moves Android applications that require dangerous permissions (see Affected permissions) from an install time permission model to runtime permission model:
+The Android application permission model in Android 6.0 and later is designed to make permissions more understandable, useful, and secure for users.
+The model moved Android applications that require dangerous permissions (see Affected permissions) from an install time permission model to runtime permission model:

 - Install Time Permissions (Android 5.1 and earlier).
 Users grant dangerous permissions to an app when installing or updating the app.
 OEMs/carriers can pre-install apps with pre-granted permissions without notifying the user.